msrajawat298/Data-Structure-using-JS/Interview_prepration/devops/aws/lambda_function.md

 ### What is the default execution time of a Lambda function?
 ### What are the layers in a Lambda function?
 ### How do you upload code in a Lambda function?
+### What is the use of lambda function when we should use ?